inc-b/WeatherApp/README.md

 # WeatherApp
-Javascript app to show weather data for my area
+Javascript app to show data for my area - sun/moon rise and set times, atmospheric weather, geomagnetic/solar conditions, and a webcam feed from the mountain.

 API keys have been replaced with **** in the PHP file